Rodeffs/BG3_Builds/solo_honour_mode.md

 6. Continue progression as usual

 You should skip these encounters:
 * Harpies at the north of the Grove, because they can stunlock you
 * Beholder in the Underdark and the one in the bottle, because they will stunlock you
 * Bulette in the Underdark, because you won't do any damage to it
 * Grym at the Grymforge, unless you can position it under the hammer
 * Lava elemental at the Grymforge, because it outheals you

 For the undead enemies at the Mountain Pass: pick up the enemy corpses to prevent Death Shepherds from reanimating them

 Notable enemies with Counterspell:
 * Gekh Coal in the Underdark
 * Ghustil Stornugoss at the Creshe
 * Varsh Ko'kuu at the Creshe

 ### Act 2

 The only encounter you should skip is the Shadow-Cursed Shambling Mound as it's immune to piercing

-With Thisobald you either defeat him in dialogue or spam elemental spells or arrows at him in combat
+With Thisobald you either defeat him in dialogue or spam elemental spells or elemental arrows at him in combat

 Otherwise play as usual

 Notable enemies with Counterspell:
 * Z'rell at the Moonrise Towers

 ### Act 3